 What You Can Do Now to Prepare for Spring Allergies

-While it’s true that pollen and mold levels haven’t hit their peak yet—that doesn’t happen until the beginning of June for Michigan—you shouldn’t just sit back and wait for your spring allergies to hit.
+While it’s true that pollen and mold levels haven’t hit their peak yet—that shouldn’t happen until April or May in Michigan —you shouldn’t just sit back and wait for your spring allergies to hit.
 In fact, you can cut way down on your future misery if you take certain steps now.
 Think of this as your pre-allergy season checklist: